TJ Friedl Player Props: Reds vs. Giants

-TJ Friedl -- with a slugging percentage of .171 in his past 10 games (including zero homers) -- will be in action for the Cincinnati Reds versus the San Francisco Giants, with Ross Stripling on the hill, on July 19 at 7:10 PM ET.
+TJ Friedl -- with a slugging percentage of .182 in his past 10 games (including zero homers) -- will be in action for the Cincinnati Reds versus the San Francisco Giants, with Alex Cobb on the hill, on July 20 at 12:35 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Giants.
+He had a one-hit performance in his last game (1-for-3) against the Giants.

 TJ Friedl Game Info & Props vs. the Giants